ThePywon/coerce/documentation/Schema.md

 # Schema

-A function that returns a temporary function to ceorce objects
+A builder function that returns a [`SchemaInstance`](https://github.com/ThePywon/coerce/blob/main/documentation/SchemaInstance.md) that can coerce objects
-The model used to coerce objects in the temporary function is the parsed value of the parameter `obj`
+The model used to coerce objects is a parsed version of the parameter `obj`

 <br/>